 This module aims to provide the student veterinary nurse with a comprehensive insight into the normal structure and functions of the major body systems of dogs and cats.
 The student should also develop the practical skills necessary to identify visually, or by palpation, the key anatomical features and landmarks required in day to day nursing practice of dogs and cats.
 This unit will provide underpinning knowledge to aid in developing appreciation of how disruption to normal physiology relates to disease and influences the provision of holistic nursing care.
 This will facilitate the student’s ability to develop appropriate nursing skills in the practice situation, which is intrinsic within both the course philosophy and its structures.

 Anatomy, Physiology and Preventative Health Care

-This module aims to develop the student’s knowledge and skills relating to preventative health care strategies in cats, dogs, small mammals, avian and exotic species.
+This module aims to develop the student’s knowledge and skills relating to preventative health care strategies in cats, dogs, small mammals, avian, exotic, equine and wildlife species.
 This includes consideration of the physiology of body systems specifically linked to the maintenance of optimal health, key anatomical and physiological differences between species, and the effects of disorder and disease upon the consequent nursing requirements of sick patients.
 The provision of nurse clinics and importance of client education in the maintenance of optimal patient health will also be a key feature of this module.

 Applied Animal Health and Welfare